 Type: Soft skill.

-Even when it’s not busy, there are a myriad of things for sales associates to do in a retail store.
+Even when it’s not busy, there are a myriad of things for sales associates to do in a retail environment.
 They need to be highly efficient at multitasking.

-Tasks may include maintaining stock levels, handling returns, putting out new products, managing the till, cleaning up after customers, and more.
+Tasks may include maintaining stock levels, handling returns, putting out new products, managing the till and cleaning up after customers.
 It may sound like a lot.
 The great news is that there’s a simple way to always know how to prioritize duties: put the customer first.

-Naturally, situations may arise where two or more customers are competing for the attention of one salesperson who was already on their way to grab a size from the back and bring change for the cash register.
-It’s a tough position, especially if the location is understaffed.
+Naturally, situations may arise where two or more customers are competing for the attention of one salesperson who is already on their way to grab an item from the back and bring change for the cash register.
+It’s a tough position, especially in an understaffed location.

-One person cannot be expected to be in multiple places at once.
+One person can’t be in multiple places at once.
 Here’s where their communication skills come in handy: it’s time to communicate to customers how each request will be fulfilled.

 Related phrases for sales associate resumes and job descriptions: